 6. Select Done.
 Your backup is now configured!

-This tutorial went over Synology Drive Server and hopefully shows why it is one of my favorite applications.
+This tutorial went over how to set up Synology Drive and hopefully shows why it is one of my favorite applications.
 When I create a file on my PC, it automatically syncs to my NAS, which automatically backs up to the cloud.
 This ensures that my data is backed up following the 3-2-1 backup rule and I don’t have to think about it.

 As always, thank you for reading about how to set up Synology Drive!
 If you have any questions on how to set up Synology Drive, please leave them in the comments!